 In addition to postural changes, an old injury can inflict its own demands on the body.
 If the injury and associated changes have not been addressed as part of a rehabilitation plan it is possible stiffness or instability could remain, depending on the injury type.

 I have been guilty in the past of seeing a physiotherapist and not doing the exercises after the session thinking 'that feels better' only for the complaint to continue!

-Our brain, however, is very smart at figuring out out how to work around these issues to get us through our daily lives.
+Our brain, however, is very smart at figuring out how to work around these issues to get us through our daily lives.
 There will, however, always be a little niggle, ache or the groan that goes with getting into certain positions.

 Has Pain Stopped You Exercising?